dangrant6/baseball-stat-cards/README.md

 # Baseball Player Performance Analysis

 ## Project Overview
 This project focuses on analyzing baseball player performance using various statistical methods.
-The goal is to derive insights from player statistics, enabling better understanding of player abilities and contributions to their teams.
+The goal is to derive insights from player statistics, enabling a better understanding of player abilities and contributions to their teams.
 The cards will be interactive, allowing fans to compare players and view their stats in different ways.

 ## Features
 - **Performance Metrics Calculation**: Implementing complex formulas to calculate player performance metrics.
 - **Data Visualization**: Creating intuitive visualizations to represent findings.

+## Formula
+- Link to formula explanation on home page
+- Used random forest regression model to predict future WAR
+- More models to be added for other statistics

-Site too big to be deployed for free, so pics below:
+The backend was too large to be deployed for free, so pics of the site are below:

 <img width="1247" alt="Screenshot 2024-01-23 165419" src="https://github.com/dangrant6/baseball-cards/assets/109782810/9123c41e-d89b-4799-822d-0132163ded0b">